Irish names

 Emily rival, industrious; among the most popular girls' names in Ireland today

-Emmet industrious; associated with Irish patriot Robert Emmet
+Emmet industrious; famously borne by Irish patriot Robert Emmet

 Eoin God is gracious (Irish form of John)